-21Two adjustments are made to make spending comparable over time.
+&lt;sup>21 Two adjustments are made to make spending comparable over time.
 First, spending is inflated based on the medical care component of the consumer price index.
 Second, spending is adjusted to account for aging within the sample.
-This second correction is made by regressing monthly spending on age and other covariates among employees and dependents, and then adjusting each observation's spending for the predicted change in spending from aging one year.
+This second correction is made by regressing monthly spending on age and other covariates among employees and dependents and then adjusting each observation's spending for the predicted change in spending from aging one year.

-$^{^{22}}$ Since the sample is restricted to those with coverage over the entire plan year, new employees with a partial year of coverage are not included until the next year.
+&lt;sup>22 Since the sample is restricted to those with coverage over the entire plan year, new employees with a partial year of coverage are not included until the next year.
 The increase in enrollment among "late switchers" in 2009, rather than 2008, reflects new employees who joined the firm partway through 2008 when the HDHP/HSA was the only option.